LuigiElo/MLPOps/reports/README.md

 The course covers a lot of content with different tools, so it is easy to get things messy if you are not very organized from the beginning.
 It is a struggle to integrate various tools between a group.
 For example, we spend a lot of time fixing errors in the `requirements.txt` file, because different tools had problems with each other depending on the version.
 Furthermore, we used a lot of time on fixing the continuous integration (CI/CD) pipelines to ensure that all these components worked together.
 Sadly, not all of our workflows in Github Actions are running properly.

 Lastly, we didn't get the results that we wanted from our model.
 And due to time constrictions we were not able to fix this issue.
 This is a pity because a lot of metrics we can not analyze with the results that we have goten.

+ For instance, some of the issues regarding the model can be seen when deploying the api, were the prediction class for each pixel is the same, not allowing for proper image segmentation.
+(This issue lead, for example, to the not implentation of the data drifting)

 ### Question 31